regenrek/nuxt-aws-amplify-auth/README.md

 ### ❌ Cache Enabled

-With `Cache-Control` enabled it will cache server response to speed the website update but **user sessions will be shared across the application**.
-This has the effect you logged in with someone else user account which shouldn't happen.
+With `Cache-Control` enabled it will cache server response to speed the website up but **user sessions will be shared across the application**.
+This has the effect that you're logged in with someone else user account which of course shouldn't happen.

 ```
   res.setHeader('Cache-Control', 's-maxage=10, stale-while-revalidate')
 ```

+Reproduce:

+1. Login with given credentials on login page.
+2. Open a new icognito tab and see that you still loggedin